 After removing expired growth; this plant was left to rest and rebirth new life; it’s now producing a healthy harvest.
 This happened because I didn’t accept failure and I saw an opportunity to learn by staying true with an all-natural gardening system that really does work.

-Improve that garden you love so dearly and let your soul flourish through the process, it’s absolutely amazing and I’ll share more about that as time goes on.
+Improve the garden you love so dearly and let your soul flourish through the process, it’s absolutely amazing.